hytu99/hytu99.github.io/source/_posts/2019-10-06-deep-code-search.md

 - It has the ability to recognize query semantics (e.g., *queue an event to be run on the thread*​ and *run an event on a thread queue*)
-- Its search results are less affected by irrevant or noisy keyword (e.g., *get the content of an input stream as a string using a specifed character encoding*).
+- Its search results are less affected by irrevant or noisy keyword (e.g., *get the content of an input stream as a string using a specified character encoding*).
 - it not only seeks snippets with matched keywords but also recommends those without matched keywords but are semantically related.

 **Why does DeepCS Work?**